Andrade El Idolo: NXT (2015–2018)

-On November 19, 2015, Andrade signed a developmental contract with WWE.
-He later reported to the WWE Performance Center to begin his WWE career, focusing initially on improving his English language skills with the help of Sarah Stock, a WWE trainer who worked for CMLL for almost a decade.
-He made his WWE in-ring debut at an NXT house show in Tampa, Florida on January 8, 2016, wrestling under the name "Manny Andrade" and defeating Riddick Moss.
-He made his NXT TakeOver debut at NXT TakeOver: Dallas on April 1, where he defeated Christopher Girard during a dark match.

-The following month, Andrade was given the new ring name Andrade "Cien" Almas (Spanish for Andrade "100" Almas).
-At NXT TakeOver: The End on June 8, Almas defeated Tye Dillinger.
-At NXT TakeOver: Brooklyn II on August 20, Almas was defeated by the debutant Bobby Roode.
-On October 5 episode of NXT, after losing to The Revival in the first round of the Dusty Rhodes Tag Team Classic, Almas took out his frustrations by attacking his tag team partner Cedric Alexander, thus turning heel in the process.
-By defeating No Way Jose on December 14 episode of NXT, Almas qualified for a fatal four-way match to determine a new number one contender to the NXT Championship but was eliminated by Roderick Strong.
-At NXT TakeOver: San Antonio on January 28, 2017, Almas was defeated by Roderick Strong.
+On November 19, 2015, Andrade signed a developmental contract with WWE and reported to the WWE Performance Center in Orlando, Florida.
+He made his WWE in-ring debut at an NXT house show in Tampa on January 8, 2016, under the name "Manny Andrade", defeating Riddick Moss.
+In May, he was given the new ring name Andrade "Cien" ("100") Almas.
+At NXT TakeOver: The End on June 8, he defeated Tye Dillinger.
+At NXT TakeOver: Brooklyn II on August 20, Almas lost to debutant Bobby Roode.
+On the October 5 episode of NXT, after losing to The Revival in the first round of the Dusty Rhodes Tag Team Classic, Almas took out his frustration by attacking his tag team partner Cedric Alexander, turning heel in the process.
+By defeating No Way Jose on December 14 episode of NXT, Almas qualified for a fatal four-way match to determine a new number one contender to the NXT Championship, but was the first wrestler eliminated by Roderick Strong.
+He lost to Strong at NXT TakeOver: San Antonio on January 28, 2017, and the debuting Aleister Black at NXT TakeOver: Orlando on April 1.